 Hilaire Pickett ’08 Leadership Grants

-Hilaire Pickett ’08 Leadership Grants will be awarded to two students in the Leadership Education and Development (LEAD) Program.
+Hilaire Pickett ’08 Leadership Grants will be awarded to two students involved with the Center for Leadership.
 Awards will be granted through an application process, overseen by the Director of the Center for Leadership.
 Grants will support students in their junior or senior years to pursue leadership internships or legacy efforts (rising juniors and seniors should apply).
 Isabella Cannon Leadership Fellows are encouraged to apply.
-The students must demonstrate significant commitment to their organization and academics, and be active in contributions that have had a positive impact on the Elon community.
-This should be evident by sustained and progressive involvement and exemplary membership in the LEAD Program.
+The students must demonstrate a significant commitment to their organization and academics, and be active in contributions that have had a positive impact on the Elon community.
+This should be evident by sustained and progressive involvement and exemplary involvement.

-Students must submit a grant proposal to the Director of the Center for Leadership by Wednesday March 29th.
-The essay should describe the proposed project, explain its relevance to the student’s goals, make a compelling case for funding, and list any other funding sources sought.
-Applications should include two letters of support, one from an Elon faculty member and the second from either a faculty or staff member with whom the student has discussed their project.
+Students must submit a grant proposal to the Director of the Center for Leadership by Friday, April 1st.
+The proposal should describe the project, explain its relevance to the student’s goals, make a compelling case for funding, and list any other funding sources sought.
+Applications should be encouraged to include one letter of support, one from an Elon faculty member or staff member with whom the student has discussed their project.

-Proposals will be judged on the following factors: creativity; originality; depth; and demonstration of positive and sustained impact on the organization, and larger community.
+Proposals will be judged on the following factors: creativity; originality; depth; and demonstration of positive and sustained impact on the organization, and the larger community.
 Financial need is not a requirement but may be taken into consideration.
 The students must be in good standing with the program and the university.
-The top 5 candidates chosen by the selection committee will be invited to make a short presentation about their project in early April.

 This is an endowed scholarship through an outright gift of the Pickett Family.
-A minimum $1,500 amount will be awarded to two rising juniors or seniors annually.
-The scholarship will be credited to the students account as tuition aid so that it is not taxable.
+A minimum $1,500 amount will be awarded to two rising juniors or seniors.
+The scholarship will be credited to the students’ account as tuition aid so that it is not taxable.
 A report of all expenses and a copy of receipts should be included in the grant report.

-Three names will be recommended to the donor for review, and the committee will then make final recommendations to the Director of Center for Leadership program.
+A brief virtual 15-minute interview will be conducted for selected applicants.
+Names will be recommended to the donor for review, and the selection committee will then make final recommendations to the Director of Center for Leadership.

-Below is a list of previous winners and their proposed project.
+Below is a list of previous winners and their proposed projects.

 Victoria Ford, Feeding Children Everywhere Internship